Saint of the Day for June 19

 Saint Romuald’s Story

-After a wasted youth, Romuald saw his father kill a relative in a duel over property.
-In horror he fled to a monastery near Ravenna in Italy.
+In the midst of a wasted youth, Romuald watched his father kill a relative in a duel over property.
+In horror he fled to a monastery near Ravenna.
 After three years, some of the monks found him to be uncomfortably holy and eased him out.

-At the next monastery where he stayed, he was accused of a scandalous crime by a young nobleman he had rebuked for a dissolute life.
+At the next monastery where he stayed, Romuald was accused of a scandalous crime by a young nobleman he had rebuked for a dissolute life.
 Amazingly, his fellow monks believed the accusation.
-He was given a severe penance, forbidden to offer Mass, and excommunicated, an unjust sentence he endured in silence for six months.
+He was given a severe penance, forbidden from offering Mass, and excommunicated–an unjust sentence that he endured in silence for six months.

 Christ is a gentle leader, but he calls us to total holiness.
 Now and then, men and women are raised up to challenge us by the absoluteness of their dedication, the vigor of their spirit, the depth of their conversion.
 The fact that we cannot duplicate their lives does not change the call to us to be totally open to God in our own particular circumstances.